phetsims/rosetta/doc/implementation-notes.md

        successfully, issue `use rosetta` to switch to the `rosetta` database and issue `show collections`.
 You should see the `shortTermTranslationStorage` collection.
-If step 2 didn't work, ensure your key-value pairs in `rosetta-config.env` are correct.
+If step 2 didn't work, ensure your key-value pairs in `rosetta-config.json` are correct.
 To ensure the translation was stored successfully, issue `db.shortTermTranslationStorage.find({userId: 123456})` to find all
        documents where the `userId` field is 123456, the `userId` given to